Modularity from $q$-series: Introduction and Statement of Results

 where $a_1(q)$ and $a_2(q)$ are explicit Lambert-type series.
 We combine these in matrix form

 where

-This is one of two $q$-differential systems (this one at $\infty$ and the other at $0$) we obtain from the Rogers-Ramanujan $q$-series.
-Solely using elementary $q$-series operations, we formulate these systems in terms of Lambert series, that we then show satisfy a finite ``$\mathcal{O}$-condition'', which allows us to deduce modularity by analytic continuation.
-It is simple to read off the vector-valued transformation laws when these systems are formulated in terms of Lambert series. \end{remark}
+This is one of two equations that make up a $q$-differential system (one at $\infty$ and the other at $0$).
+We formulate, without using properties of Lambert series, that this system satisfies a finite ``$\mathcal{O}$-condition'', which allows us to deduce modularity by analytic continuation.
+The modularity proof does not use the fact that these Lambert series are weight~$2$ Eisenstein series; only their $q$-expansions and the associated first-order systems are used. \end{remark}

 Theorem~\ref{thm:RR-vvmf}, and, crucially its proof, arises as a special case of a general modularity theorem.
 It uses $q$-series algebra to assemble tailored $q$-differential systems to certify vector-valued modularity.
 To make this precise, we recall that a (scalar) modular function for a finite index subgroup $\Gamma\subset\SL_2(\mathbb Z)$ is meromorphic on $\mathbb H$ and at the cusps.
 Moreover, every \emph{nonconstant} modular function has poles.
-Here we restrict to forms whose poles are confined to cusps (never in $\mathbb H$), the so-called {\it weakly holomorphic modular functions.} We consider $r$-vectors of functions
+We restrict to forms whose poles are confined to cusps (never in $\mathbb H$), the so-called {\it weakly holomorphic modular functions.} We consider $r$-vectors of functions

 that we view, for $1\leq j\leq r$, as absolutely convergent Fourier series

 with exponents $\alpha_j\in\Q$.